 Numbness and Tingling

 Constant numbness and tingling in various parts of the body, particularly the hands, can be caused by sports or work-related injuries that you may not even know you’ve suffered until the symptoms begin.
-Numbness and tingling in the hands and fingers are very common, and is typically caused by nerves in the wrist being compressed by structures that surround them.
+Numbness and tingling in the hands and fingers are very common, and they are typically caused by nerves in the wrist being compressed by structures that surround them.
 This can happen as the result of repetitive motion and work that requires the excessive use of your hands.
-Carpal tunnel syndrome is often the diagnoses in cases of hand numbness and tingling; however, there are many factors that can cause the condition, and it can affect other body parts as well.
+Carpal tunnel syndrome is often the diagnosis in cases of hand numbness and tingling; however, there are many factors that can cause the condition, and it can affect other body parts as well.
 These factors include: remaining in the same position for an extended period of time, lack of blood supply to the area, nerve injury, pressure on spinal nerves, herniated disk, diabetes, multiple sclerosis, stroke, thyroid conditions, migraines, certain medications, vitamin deficiency, and others.

 Treatments for numbness and tingling will vary depending on the extent and area of the body where it is being encountered.
 Wrist splints can be useful in cases of carpal tunnel syndrome; anti-inflammatory medications can also be beneficial in mild cases.
 Vitamin supplements and physical therapy are also common remedies.
 Cases of severe numbness and/or tingling, as well as those that have lasted for protracted periods of time, may require surgery.